USEPA/AMET/docs/AMET_Install_Guide_v13.md

 Tier 1 software are used by the AMET Tier 2 and Tier 3 components and must be present on a Linux system to run AMET.
 Confirm that all of the Tier 1 software are installed on your system before proceeding with the AMET installation.
 Refer to the documentation for each package for instructions on how to download and install the software.

 The versions of these packages that were used by the CMAS Center in their installation and testing are included in parentheses.
-In almost all cases these are already on User's Unix system and any contemporary versions will work.
+In many cases these are already on User's Unix system and any contemporary versions will work.

 * **gzip** (1.3.9)